laurencelundblade/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

      (This will always reduce a double or single quiet NaN with a zero NaN payload to a half-precision quiet NaN.)

+1. If big numbers (tags 2 and 3) are supported, the following apply:

+   * Positive values from 0 to 2^63 - 1 MUST be encoded as a type 0 integer.

+   * Negative values from -1 tp -(2^64) MUST be encoded as a type 1 integer.

+   * Leading zeros MUST not be present in the byte string content of tag 2 and 3.

+1. If big floats or decimal fractions with a big number mantissa are supported, the big number serialization must conform to the above requirements for big numbers.

 ### Preferred Serialization Decoders {#psd}

 1. Decoders MUST accept shortest-form encoded arguments.